- The #1 Overall Best snake tank is the REPTI ZOO 67 Gallon Reptile Glass Terrarium.

 There are closable inlets on both sides of the glass that you can use to feed any wiring through or insert tubing.
 Lastly, we love the durable stainless steel mesh cover that lets in plenty of light!

 If you have a baby snake that needs a place to slither around and relax under a heating light, consider Exo Terra’s Short All Glass Terrarium.
-For snakes that are still growing, this tank can house them until they’re up to 2 ½ feet long!
+This tank can house snakes that are small and still growing.

 Similar to the others on this list, the 20-gallon tank from Exo Terra has double-front opening doors for easy access into the cage.
 The doors may be opened independently and are secured by a specifically designed lock.
-The top of the screen is totally detachable for simple access for decorating or cleaning, allowing UVB and infrared penetration.
+The top screen is totally detachable for simple access for decorating or cleaning.
+It also allows UVB and infrared penetration.

 On both sides of the screen top are five closable wire or tube inlets for installing heatwave pebbles, sensors, and other accessories.
 Essentially, if you need a small tank that has all of the capabilities as the others listed above, this is for you!

 However, like the previous Exo Terra tank, this tank also comes with a foam backdrop that can cause seirous health issues if your snake gets trapped behind it.
 Customers suggested removing the backdrop all together and placing it on the outside of the back tank wall if you want the decoration without the danger.